-In the following we will illustrate various conceptual and technical aspects of our approach using two benchmark model systems, based on the C8H2 and the C4H6 molecules.
+In the following we will illustrate various conceptual and technical aspects of our approach using two benchmark model systems, based on the $C_8H_2$ and the $C_4H_6$ molecules.
 These unsaturated hydrocarbon chains are often chosen as benchmark systems to test theoretical methods aimed to describe double excitations.
-By calculating the polarizability of these systems we will show: (i) The role played by subgroups of diagrams in the description of double excitations; (ii) the fact that the number conserving rule not only applies to the total number of poles, but also to the number of optically active poles; (iii) the absence of spurious double excitation peaks that appear in approaches8 that violate the NC rule sRPA produces results similar to the GW-BSE approach or to the DBSE when only "bubble diagrams" (first row of Fig. 2) or "bubble diagrams and e-h exchange diagrams" (second row of Fig. 2), respectively, are selected.
-Therefore this implementation allows us to explore the performances of the various approaches by selecting specific subgroups of diagrams.
+By calculating the polarizability of these systems we will show: (i) The role played by subgroups of diagrams in the description of double excitations; (ii) the fact that the number conserving rule not only applies to the total number of poles, but also to the number of optically active poles; (iii) the absence of spurious double excitation peaks that appear in approaches that violate the NC rule.

-The calculations have been performed using the YAMBO code,21 where we implemented sRPA for closed-shell systems, within the TDA.
+The calculations have been performed using the YAMBO code, where we implemented sRPA for closed-shell systems, within the TDA.
 Furthermore we approximate both QP and HF wave functions with KS-LDA wave functions.